FuelLabs/fuels-ts/CONTRIBUTING.md

 1. A new issue is created and is given the `triage` label
 1. It is assigned to a core maintainer for investigation
-1. Once the assigned core maintainer has completed their investigation, they remove the `triage` label and assign the relevant label to the issue i.e. `bug` , `feat`, `chore`, `docs`
+1. Once the assigned core maintainer has completed their investigation, they remove the `triage` label and assign the relevant label to the issue e.g. `bug` , `feat`, `chore`, `docs`
 1. The issue is assigned a milestone (e.g. `mainnet`, `post-launch`) and a prioritization label where `p0` is the highest priority and `p2` is the lowest priority
 1. The issue is assigned for development and should be moved to `In Progress`
 1. A pull request is made ready and the issue is now `In Review`